AndrusAsumets/planetos-tryout/README.md

 cd planetos-tryout/back-end/
 ```

-Create an .env file inside of the root directory of back-end for a PlanetOS API key and enter:
+Create an .env file inside of the root directory of back-end for a Planet OS API key and enter:
 ```
 PLANETOS_API_KEY={YOUR_API_KEY_HERE}
 ```